This article was last updated Dec. 30, 2020.

 Going back to school: Use health insurance for annual checkups

 In August, it’s almost time for Mary's 5-year-old son, Paul, to start kindergarten.
 Before starting school, Paul needs to go in for his annual checkup.
 Many Wellmark health plans cover preventive exams for children (in addition to annual physicals for Mary and John, and one well-woman exam for Mary) each year in full, so Mary won’t have to pay a copay at the office or be billed later.

 Welcoming a new addition: Use health insurance for a hospital birth

 In early October, Mary delivers a healthy baby girl, Emily, in the hospital.
 She spends two nights there before going back home.
 The cost of giving birth in a hospital can vary.
 If Mary hasn’t met her deductible yet, she’ll have to pay up to that amount, plus any coinsurance that may apply.
 Remember, she’ll never pay more than her out-of-pocket maximum for the year.

 If you have a BlueSimplicity plan, you don’t need to worry about coinsurance or a deductible.
 All you have to keep track of is your copay for Level 6, which covers hospital visits.

 Through it all, Wellmark is here to help

-As you can see, Megan and her family have had quite the year when it comes to using their health insurance.
-Megan paid different amounts for the different services that she and her family needed throughout the year.
-Whenever she had questions about her health insurance, she logged in to her myWellmark® account.
-There, she was able to keep track of her health care spending and claims for different services throughout the year, estimate costs for upcoming visits and more.
+As you can see, Mary and her family have had quite the year when it comes to using their health insurance.
+Mary paid different amounts for the different services that she and her family needed throughout the year.
+Whenever she had questions about her health insurance, she logged in to her myWellmark account.
+There, she was able to keep track of her health care spending and claims Secure Site for different services throughout the year, estimate costs for upcoming visits and more.

 Don’t have a myWellmark account?
-Registering for one is easy.
-All you need is your Wellmark ID card, an email address and a couple minutes.
+Registering for your account is easy and takes just a couple minutes.